 You can now feed your pet without interacting with it!
 An automatic pet feeder will ensure that your fluffy loved one gets fed at a set time with the right amount of food.
 This does seem like a good idea if you’re out all day – but the issue does arise if you want to feed your pet wet food as well as dry (think of the cleanup.) it could also be detrimental when your pet gets more food-related interaction from a robot than from you.

 In a world of pet-fanatics, where technology is used to feed our four-legged friends, we can also bribe them into communicating with us.
 A pet-cam allows you to video chat with your pet while you are out and about – the youtube videos will be fantastic and worth it – but is it really necessary?
 And coaxing your pet over with an automatically dispensed treat is bribery, not love.
 The benefit would be if the pet is home alone for most of the day, or you are away on holiday.
 With the optional extra toys, you can also remotely play with your pets.
-Which is great fun with a laser pointer and a cat, but it’s also a bit impersonal.
+This is great fun with a laser pointer and a cat, but it’s also a bit impersonal.

 High Tech for Pet Grooming

 With the Dyson Groom Tool, you can brush and trim your dog by vacuuming them.
-This additional hose can be fitted onto your vacuum cleaner and you just vacuum your dog for a fast quick grooming.
+This additional hose can be fitted onto your vacuum cleaner and you just vacuum your dog for fast grooming.

 There are many gadgets and technological advances that can be very useful at home, and everything on this list has its pros and its cons.
 The question is whether tech has taken too far in the home?
 Is it really necessary to video chat your dog, and is it really that much of an effort to open the door of the fridge when you’re standing directly in front of it?
 The cool thing about today’s home technology is there are lots to choose from.
 The one thing you need to consider is if it simplifies or improves your life and if the answer is yes then it is a good home technology.